Vital Foods

 Milk, Raw

 Raw milk is nutritious and delicious with a wonderful sweet and creamy taste.
 It offers a complete nutritional profile, including enzymes, vitamins, and minerals.
-Unlike pasteurised milk, which destroys half of these vital nutrients, raw milk provides excellent nourishment, strengthens immunity, and promotes overall health.
+Unlike pasteurised milk, which destroys half of these vital nutrients, raw milk provides excellent nourishment and promotes overall health.

 Fat cleanses, fuels, lubricates and protects the body.
 It is needed more than any other single nutrient.
 It aids in mineral and protein utilisation, and its raw form is crucial for optimal health.
 Unlike cooked fats, which are often poorly digested and assimilated, raw fats from sources like raw butter, eggs, cream, meat, cheese, coconut, avocados are easily utilised.
 Raw fats help bind and eliminate toxins, soothe tissues, heal organs, and support cellular reproduction.